urvishp13/Little-Search-Engine/README.md

 ## How to Test

-To test the program, access the contents of this repository as appropriate for you and follow the instructions presented to you in the
-(eg. command line, console in Eclipse, etc.).
+To test the program, follow the instructions presented to you in the (eg. command line, console in Eclipse, etc.) when running the program.

 If running the program using the command line, go into the `bin` folder of this repo and type `java search.LittleSearchEngineDriver`--as the .class files are already there.